ehmicky/modern-errors-serialize/README.md

 ## BaseError.parse(value)

 If `value` is an error plain object, converts it to an identical error instance.
-The original error class is preserved.

 Otherwise, [recurse](#deep-serializationparsing) over `value` and parse any nested error plain object.

+The original error classes are preserved.

 # Usage